Ginger-Science/GingerBioAgent/README.md

 # Ginger Science BioAgent
 ### Created in BioAgent hackathon

-This agent monitors a Google Drive folder for research papers.
+### 1. This agent monitors a Google Drive folder for research papers.
 When it gets a new paper, it analyzes it and adds it to a knowledge graph.

-## The front end agent, "Vivian Flame" is able to generate hypotheses from this data.
+### 2. The front end agent, "Vivian Flame" is able to generate novel hypotheses from this data.

-## Vivian calls plugin-nft-generation on /GENERATE_COLLECTIOn
+### 3. Vivian calls plugin-nft-generation on /GENERATE_COLLECTION

-#### The agent posts to Discord and X.
+### 4. Vivian posts to Ginger Science Discord and X.

 ## TODO:
 - refine social posting instructions for production